biopragmatics/oquat/docs/unknowns/source/pw.md

 # pw

-## `Book` (1)
+## `Book`

+There are 1 usages of `Book` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book).

 | curie                  |   usages | nodes                                                   |
 |------------------------|----------|---------------------------------------------------------|
 | Book:QV 600 C335t 2001 |        1 | [PW:0000375](http://purl.obolibrary.org/obo/PW_0000375) |

-## `Casrdb` (1)
+## `Casrdb`

+There are 1 usages of `Casrdb` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Casrdb)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Casrdb).

 | curie                              |   usages | nodes                                                   |
 |------------------------------------|----------|---------------------------------------------------------|
 | Casrdb:http://www.cardb.mcgill.ca/ |        1 | [PW:0001168](http://purl.obolibrary.org/obo/PW_0001168) |

-## `Cell` (1)
+## `Cell`

+There are 1 usages of `Cell` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Cell)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Cell).

 | curie            |   usages | nodes                                                   |
 |------------------|----------|---------------------------------------------------------|
 | Cell:new article |        1 | [PW:0000811](http://purl.obolibrary.org/obo/PW_0000811) |

-## `Dorland's` (1)
+## `Dorland's`

+There are 1 usages of `Dorland's` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dorland's)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Dorland's).

 | curie                     |   usages | nodes                                                   |
 |---------------------------|----------|---------------------------------------------------------|
 | Dorland's:www.onelook.com |        1 | [PW:0000060](http://purl.obolibrary.org/obo/PW_0000060) |

-## `Handbook` (3)
+## `Handbook`

+There are 3 usages of `Handbook` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Handbook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Handbook).

 | curie                             |   usages | nodes                                                                                                            |
 |-----------------------------------|----------|------------------------------------------------------------------------------------------------------------------|